Implementing and Evaluating Security in O-RAN: Interfaces, Intelligence, and Platforms: Securing the Open Interfaces

 The key trade-off for securing O-RAN open interfaces is processing power.
 Any disaggregated gNB component must have enough CPU resources to manage all of its explicit functions.
 However, as the total traffic over the open interfaces increases, CPU resources needed for encryption alone will also increase.
 One potential solution is to increase the total compute resources in the distributed gNB.
 For example, we compare OpenSSL benchmark tests on our Colosseum emulation environment built on Intel Xeon e5-2650 CPU to a desktop running an Intel Core i7-11700KF CPU and found that the desktop offers approximately a $3.5\times$ performance improvement.
-System designers could also add dedicated encryption hardware to the network stack to remove the burden from the CPU and improve performance.
-A third option is to set strict limits on the amount of traffic that can be sent over the interfaces.
-In any case, system engineers must understand the amount of traffic expected across a given interface and include the overhead of encryption in their system design.
+System designers could also add dedicated encryption hardware to the network stack to remove the burden from the CPU.
+A third option is to set strict limits on the amount of traffic that can be sent over the interfaces. \rev{This option requires careful consideration, as limiting interface throughput can significantly impact system performance.
+However, there may be safe reduction opportunities.
+For instance, in our system with 10 UEs, the E2 interface averages 3.5 Mbps with updates every 250 ms. However, this rate of updates may be higher than what is actually needed.
+By reducing the update frequency to every 333 ms the average throughput is reduced to 2.6 Mbps, decreasing link utilization by 25\%.} In any case, system engineers must understand the amount of traffic expected across given interfaces and include the overhead of encryption in their system design.